You must maintain a cumulative program GPA of at least the minimum required by your academic program.

 In order to meet SAP requirements, you have to successfully complete no less than 67 percent of your total attempted credit hours.

 Your completion rate is determined by dividing the hours you successfully completed by the total number of hours you attempted.
-For SAP purposes, your completion rate will be rounded to the nearest whole percentage.
-For example, if you take 9 credit hours but successfully complete only 6, that is a completion rate of 67 percent.
+For SAP purposes, the calculation goes to 3 decimal points and is then rounded.
+For example, if you take 9 credit hours but successfully complete only 6, that is a completion rate of 66.667% and you would not be meeting the 67% requirement.

 Hours successfully completed include those with grades of A, B, C, D, P, R, and S.